 What to Eat

 With your uterus, placenta, and foetus rapidly growing in size, iron is one of the primary requirements of your body.
 Iron is essential in making blood, so consuming enough of it is very important.
 The best sources are red and white meat, but for vegetarians options such as beans peas, soybeans, and spinach will suffice.

 As your baby’s bones will get stronger and thicker, make sure you consume enough calcium as well.
 Dairy foods like milk, cheese, yoghurt and veggies like leafy greens, spinach and beans are rich in calcium.
 So include them in your diet after checking with your gynaecologist and nutritionist.

 If necessary, you can ask your doctor to prescribe a vitamin or mineral tablet to supplement your nutrition.
 To stave off indigestion and heartburn, try eating smaller meals multiple times a day rather than a few large ones.

 There are a few things to do, and a few to avoid during your 20th week of pregnancy:

 - Make sure your already swollen feet don’t have to suffer by wearing flat-soled comfortable shoes.
 Avoid high heels or any shoes that are too tight.

-- Regularly visit a physiotherapist.
-They suggest exercises as well as help you manage severe back, rib or pelvic pain that comes with pregnancy.
+- Visit a physiotherapist often.
+He/she can suggest exercises as well as help you manage severe back, rib or pelvic pain that comes with pregnancy.